Telecine

-Telecine enables a motion picture, captured originally on film stock, to be viewed with standard video equipment, such as television sets, video cassette recorders (VCR), DVD, Blu-ray Disc or computers.
+Telecine enables a motion picture, captured originally on film stock, to be viewed with standard video equipment, such as television sets, video cassette recorders (VCR), DVD, Blu-ray or computers.
 Initially, this allowed television broadcasters to produce programs using film, usually 16-mm stock, but transmit them in the same format, and quality, as other forms of television production.
 Furthermore, telecine allows film producers, television producers and film distributors working in the film industry to release their productions on video and allows producers to use video production equipment to complete their filmmaking projects.

-Within the film industry, it is also referred to as a TK, because TC is already used to designate timecode.
+Within the film industry, it is also referred to as a TK, TC having already been used to designate timecode.
 Motion picture film scanners are similar to telecines.

 History

 With the advent of popular broadcast television, producers realized they needed more than live television programming.
 By turning to film-originated material, they would have access to the wealth of films made for the cinema in addition to recorded television programming on film that could be aired at different times.
-However, the difference in frame rates between film (generally 24 frames/s) and television (30 or 25 frames/s, interlaced) meant that simply playing a film into a television camera would result in flickering.
+However, the difference in frame rates between film (generally 24 frames per second) and television (30 or 25 frames per second, interlaced) meant that simply playing a film into a television camera would result in flickering.

-Originally the kinescope was used to record the image from a television display to film, synchronized to the TV scan rate.
-This could then be re-played directly into a video camera for re-display.
-Non-live programming could also be filmed using the same cameras, edited mechanically as normal, and then played back for TV.
+The kinescope was used to record the image from a television display to film, synchronized to the TV scan rate.
+The film could then be shown directly into a video camera for retransmission.
+Non-live programming could also be filmed using the kinescope, edited mechanically as normal, and then played back for TV.
 As the film was run at the same speed as the television, the flickering was eliminated.
-Various displays, including projectors for these "video rate films", slide projectors and film cameras were often combined into a "film chain", allowing the broadcaster to cue up various forms of media and switch between them by moving a mirror or prism.
+Various displays, including projectors for these video rate films, slide projectors and film cameras were often combined into a film chain, allowing the broadcaster to cue up various forms of media and switch between them by moving a mirror or prism.
 Color was supported by using a multi-tube video camera, prisms, and filters to separate the original color signal and feed the red, green and blue to individual tubes.